-Our Political Activity Philosophy
+I. Overview of Political Activity Philosophy

+II.
 Political Activity by the Company

 United States federal law does not permit corporations to contribute funds directly to candidates for federal office (the President, Vice-President, or candidates for the United States House and Senate).
 State laws vary and may or may not allow corporate contributions to candidates for state and local office.

-At least annually, the Nominating/Corporate Governance Committee of the Board of Directors receives a report on the company’s political contributions, and discusses with management their strategies and recommendations.
-The Nominating/Corporate Governance Committee is also responsible for periodically reviewing this policy.
+At least annually, the Nominating/Corporate Governance Committee of the Board of Directors receives a report on the Company’s political contributions and discusses with management their strategies and recommendations.
+The Nominating/Corporate Governance Committee is also responsible for periodically reviewing this Policy.

-Types of Organizations
+IV.
+Activities with Specific Types of Organizations

 Political Action Committees or PACs are organized for the purpose of raising and spending money in connection with political campaigns in the United States.

 aggregate corporate political contributions and payments to any individual candidate for office in excess of $500;

 (ii) payments of $25,000 or more in connection with any state ballot initiative;